Scout Events

 Take a look at the current scout event offerings!

+This two-hour adventure accommodates 30–60 scouts, leaders, and adult chaperones, making it perfect for group bonding and evening fun around the fire.
 Children must be accompanied by an adult.
-In case of inclement weather, the program will be held under cover, substituting a nocturnal animal encounter for the night hike.
+In the event of inclement weather, the program will move under cover, replacing the hike with a nocturnal animal encounter.
 Space is limited and pre-registration is required.

-Non scout families and members can experience the nighttime woods and campfire at our seasonal family hike around the solstice or equinox.
-Visit our seasonal programs page to learn more.
+Non-scout families and members: Experience the magic of the nighttime woods at our seasonal family hikes around the solstice and equinox.
+Visit our Seasonal Programs page to learn more.

 Click on the date you are interested in to register.